archemeda/Drive_by_Wire/README.md

 if you have any questions or you have found a bug or some way to improve the project feel free to contact me.

 Authors:
-Aykut Erdem Tüm
+Aykut Erdem Tüm,
-Hüseyin Bacak
+Hüseyin Bacak,
-Burhan Engin
+Burhan Engin,
-Kadir Kazdal
+Kadir Kazdal,

 The project is coded using HAL drivers and STM Cube IDE.
 Microcontroller: STM32F407VGT